Bachelor of Clinical Science (Medicine) / Doctor of Medicine (MD) (4758)

 Work Integrated Learning (WIL) for international students

 AMC accreditation standards require that medical programs provide minimum of clinical placement hours to ensure graduate readiness for supervised medical practice.
-The current Western Sydney MD meets and exceeds these requirements as well as offering community engaged experiences in GWS community services and in Aboriginal Medical Services across NSW.
+The current Western Sydney MD meets and exceeds these requirements as well as offering community engaged experiences in GWS, rural community services and in Aboriginal Medical Services across NSW.
 The MD will provide the same number of weeks and hours in clinical and community placements, and in addition, scaffold and integrate this learning through the use of a longitudinal Professional Portfolio.

 Quality of supervision, including workplace-based teaching, supervision of informal learning and assessment are also mandated by AMC accreditation standards.
 The MD procedures and policies are regularly reviewed, and improved where necessary.
 Some of these arrangements include: